-“When a user makes a given query, how can we make this page the best possible answer to a user’s query?”
+“When a user makes a given query, how can we make this page the best possible answer to that query?”

 If you’re optimizing your site for queries that don’t match how your audience searches, that’s a problem.
 The wrong keyword can attract the wrong audience for your brand.
 Or it can lead searchers to an unintuitive page (based on the query) that results in a bad experience, or it simply fails to attract any audience at all.

-But when you create content that gives the best answer to your audience’s queries, the benefits go beyond Google rankings and organic traffic.
-When you create the best content, you’re also creating the best experience for your audience and establishes your brand as the best solution to their problem.
+But when you create content that gives the best answer to your audience’s queries, the benefits include not just Google rankings and organic traffic.
+When you create the best content, you’re also creating the best experience for your audience and establishing yourself as the best solution to their problem.